Bbnesheim/comma/PRD.md

 1. Increase engagement on landing content (time on page, scroll depth).
 2. Improve discoverability and sales of key releases (albums, bundles, merch).
 3. Build a recognizable brand presence (visual identity, typography, motion).
+4. Express the COMMA. brand through a focused visual system (dark, minimal, high-contrast) and artist-centred storytelling.

+**Brand & Visual Direction (from research)**

+- Primary colours:
+  - `#121212` (dark) for backgrounds and hero sections.
+  - `#FDFDFD` (off-white) for text and areas requiring visual relief.
+- Secondary accent colours (cool grey, electric blue, violet/purple, soft beige) support but never overpower the primary palette.
+- Overall feel should be clean, minimal, and artwork-led, with strong typography and plenty of negative space.

 **Success Metrics (post-launch)**